newjersey/navigator.business.nj.gov/content/src/fundings/njeda-rd-voucher.md

 displayName: catalyst-rd
 urlSlug: njeda-rd-voucher
 id: njeda-rd-voucher
+sidebarCardBodyText: The Catalyst Research and Development (R&D) Voucher Pilot Program supports New Jersey-based early-stage company efforts to accelerate the development and innovation of technologies from the research stage into commercially viable technologies, leading to industry and investor interest.
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >+
-summaryDescriptionMd: The Catalyst Research and Development (R&D) Voucher Pilot Program supports New Jersey-based early-stage company efforts to accelerate the development and innovation of technologies from the research stage into commercially viable technologies, leading to industry and investor interest.
+  The Catalyst Research and Development (R&D) Voucher Pilot Program supports your efforts as a New Jersey-based early-stage company to accelerate the development and innovation of technologies from the research stage into commercially viable technologies, attracting industry and investor interest.

 callToActionLink: https://www.njeda.com/catalyst-voucher/
 callToActionText: Learn More
 fundingType: grant